Weight polytopes and saturation of Demazure characters: Demazure structure on the faces

 Taking inverses,

 Applying Lemma \ref{b1} (with $v=e$),

 as desired. \end{proof}

-As a corollary, we find that faces of $P_\lambda^w$ are Demazure polytopes associated to Levi subgroups.
+As a corollary, we find that faces of $P_\lambda^w$ are Demazure polytopes associated to Levi subgroups; see Figure \ref{peel} for a depiction of a Demazure polytope, highlighting some of its faces.
 We use $P_{L,\mu}^y$ to denote a Demazure polytope for $L$, to distinguish it from the notation for $G$.

-\begin{corollary} Let $\mathcal{F}(v,P_i)$ be a face of $P_\lambda^w$.
+\begin{corollary} Let $\mathcal{F}=\mathcal{F}(v,P_i)$ be a face of $P_\lambda^w$.
 Let $y = (w^{-1}*v)^{-1}u$ as above.
 The map

 is well-defined and a linear isomorphism of convex polytopes. \end{corollary}